The qth packing moments and the packing Lq-spectra of directed graph self-similar measures

 and so $\rho\left(\mathbf{A}\left(q,\gamma,1\right)\right)\geq 1$.
 This implies that $\gamma \leq \beta$ because $\rho\left(\mathbf{A}\left(q,\gamma,1\right)\right)$ (strictly) decreases as $\gamma$ increases and $\rho\left(\mathbf{A}\left(q,\beta,1\right)\right)=1$, (see \cite[Section 3]{Paper_Edgar_Mauldin} for the details).
 If $\gamma= \beta$ then

 and so by statement (c),

 This contradicts Equation (\ref{Bnot=A}).
 Therefore $\gamma < \beta$. \end{proof}

-We will use the following notation in the preliminary Lemmas \ref{OSCa} and \ref{OSCb} that lead up to the important Lemma \ref{OSC1}.
+We will use the following notation, illustrated in Figure \ref{Ch4a}, in the preliminary Lemmas \ref{OSCa} and \ref{OSCb} that lead up to the important Lemma \ref{OSC1}.
 As in Section \ref{thm1.1_SSC}, $D$ indicates an $r$-separated subset of $F_u$ and for each edge $e \in E_u^1$, we will use $D_e$ to indicate an $r$-separated subset of $S_e(F_{t(e)})\subset F_u$.